 NSG 445.
-Nursing in Faith Based Communities.
+Nursing in Faith Based-Communities.
 2 hours.
 F.

 An overview of faith-based communities.
-Emphasis will be on the assessment, education, wellness/health promotion, and health maintenance/restoration.
+Emphasis will be on assessment, education, wellness/health promotion, and health maintenance/restoration.
 Prerequisite: RN license.
-Corequisites: NSG 420 Senior Clinical A.
+Co-requisite: NSG 420 Senior Clinical A.

 NSG 455.
 Professional Issues.
 2 hours.
-F.
+Sp.

-A discussion of current issues in professional nursing.
-Issues include legal, ethical and political issues in nursing, nursing shortage, staffing ratios, violence in nursing, and professionalism.
+Current issues in professional nursing will be discussed.
+Issues include legal, ethical, and political issues in nursing, nursing shortage, staffing ratios, violence in nursing, and professionalism.
 This course meets for two hours of lecture each week.
-Prerequisite: RN license.
+Professional Nursing fee is \$110.

 NSG 465.
-Research in Nursing.
+Introduction to Evidence-Based Practices in Nursing.
 3 hours.
 Sp.

-Introduction to evidence-based nursing.
-Focus will be on how to read, understand, analyze, and evaluate nursing research for clinical settings.
-This course meets for three hours of lecture per week.
-Prerequisites: RN license and MAT 335 Statistics I.
+The student will be introduced to each step of evidence-based practice in nursing on how to read, understand, analyze and evaluate EBP issues for clinical settings.
+Three lecture hours per week.